Pawn (chess): Promotion

-While some chess sets include an extra queen of each color, most standard sets do not come with additional pieces, so the physical piece used to replace a promoted pawn on the board is usually one that was previously captured.
-In informal games, when the correct piece is not available, an additional queen is often indicated by inverting a previously captured rook or by placing two pawns on the same square.
-In tournament games, however, this is not acceptable; in the former case, it may result in the arbiter ruling that the upturned piece is in fact a rook.

 Strategy

 Pawn structure

-The pawn structure, the configuration of pawns on the chessboard, mostly determines the strategic flavor of a game.
-While other pieces can usually be moved to more favorable positions if they are temporarily badly placed, a poorly positioned pawn is limited in its movement and often cannot be so relocated.
+The pawn structure, the configuration of pawns on the chessboard, determines the strategic flavor of a game.
+While other pieces can usually be moved to more favorable positions if they are temporarily badly placed, a poorly positioned pawn often cannot be so relocated.
+In addition, being the most numerous piece, the pawn structure restricts and directs the piece movements of each side.